kanishka-linux/inquisitive/README.md

     * for user management and authentication, fastapi-users library is used
     * Backend generates JWT token for authentication.
-    * People can easily change algorithm, keys and expiry time for the token by modifying `backend/config.py`
+    * People can easily change jwt algorithm, secret keys and expiry time for the token by modifying `backend/config.py`
     * At FE side, the token is saved locally in localstorage instead of cookies and FE sends this token with every API request to the BE.
     * New users can be registerd from streamlit UI itself, or this auto-register from the UI can be disabled by modifying `frontend/config.py`